The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in Arkansas, US

 English

-Naim Haddad is a Neurologist in Little Rock, Arkansas.
+Naim Haddad is a Neurologist practicing medicine in Little Rock, Arkansas.
 Dr. Haddad is rated as an Advanced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-His top areas of expertise are Cysticercosis, Seizures, Helminthiasis, Juvenile Myoclonic Epilepsy, and Thrombectomy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Cysticercosis, Seizures, Helminthiasis, Juvenile Myoclonic Epilepsy, and Thrombectomy.

 Experienced in Juvenile Myoclonic Epilepsy